How to ensure supply chain sustainability with the use of data

-With the significantly increased stakeholder pressure from investors, shareholders, customers, and nonprofits in recent years to push sustainability into the supply chain, developing a code of conduct is simply not enough – companies need to find ways to ensure that it is also being adopted.
-With the help of modern technology, data can become your best friend in your efforts to ensure a sustainable supply chain.
+With the significantly increased stakeholder pressure from investors, shareholders, customers, and nonprofits in recent years to push sustainability into the supply chain, developing a code of conduct is simply not enough – companies need to find ways to ensure that supply chain sustainability is also being adopted.
+With the help of modern technology, data can become your best friend in your efforts to ensure supply chain sustainability.

-What is Supply Chain Sustainability (SCS)?An organization achieves supply chain sustainability (SCS) when sustainable practices are being applied throughout the whole supply chain, and thus make significant social, economic, and ecological impact.
+An organization achieves supply chain sustainability (SCS) when sustainable practices are being applied throughout the whole supply chain, and thus make significant social, economic, and ecological impact.
 Typically, sustainable initiatives include identifying the source of raw materials, reducing its carbon footprint, and ensuring good conditions for workers throughout the whole supply chain.

-Developing a sustainable supply chain starts with understanding it – understanding your suppliers’ status relative to your expectations, understanding the risks as well as understanding what challenges your suppliers face or the support they may need.
+Developing supply chain sustainability starts with understanding it – understanding your suppliers’ status relative to your expectations, understanding the risks as well as understanding what challenges your suppliers face or the support they may need.
 To do that, you must capture these insights, and you need to make sense of them.
 Here’s where modern technology and data can play a crucial role.
 Digitally capturing sustainability information is powerful to make sense of the information and turn it into insights to act upon.

 One of the hallmarks of the 21st century from a technology point of view is the ability to capture, communicate and analyze massive amounts of data in a very short time.
-This is an opportunity for supply chain management, as supply chains tend to be large and complex, including thousands of entities.
+This is an opportunity for supply chain sustainability management, as supply chains tend to be large and complex, including thousands of entities.
 Using manual methods for assessment of sustainability and compliance – such as Excel spreadsheets and on-site auditing – quickly become time-consuming and costly.
 As a result, the assessments generally tend to become limited to a small group of suppliers, chosen randomly or based on general risk assumptions.
 This leaves an uncertainty about the rest of the suppliers, not to mention a heavy administrative cost.

 Apart from enabling a large scale, it also enables you to evaluate supplier performance on a more regular basis.
 This ensures up-to-date insights which lead to better control and the ability to quickly act on results and changes.